devcordde/DevcordBot/README.md

 # DevcordBot

+> [!WARNING]
+> The repository has been archived due to a lack of maintainers.
+Issues will be fixed in a future rewrite.

 ## setup dev environment
 - copy .env.example to .env
 - enter at minimum DISCORD_TOKEN and GUILD_ID (and all you want to test)